 “During our DT lessons, we aim to inspire creative and resourceful product designers who can solve real and relative problems whilst developing an understanding of its impact on daily life and the wider world.”

-Mr Gill (Design and Technology Lead)
+Mr Stanton (Design and Technology Lead)